joumenharzli/angular-seed/README.md

 # Features

 - SystemJS for module loading
-- Supports Production and Developing mode
+- Can be used in Production and Developing mode
 - Included library: RxJS, ngrx
+- Supports less and sass including autoprefixer
 - You can test with karma and jasmin and generate blank spec
 - Gulp for tasks running
 - Yarn for dependency management